 The Mentoring Relationship

-The relationship will consist of one or two hours of monthly interaction and will continue for the duration of the mentee’s enrollment in the MBA program (approximately two years).
+The relationship will consist of one or two hours of monthly interaction and will continue for the duration of the mentee’s enrollment in the MBA program (approximately two years), but we encourage students to continue the relationship long past graduation.

 Mentors help students: